Elbow Lake, Frontenac Arch, ON (Photo by NCC)

 Frontenac Arch Natural Area, Eastern Ontario

-In 2008, the Nature Conservancy of Canada (NCC) protected 1,136 acres (460 hectares) on the Frontenac Arch — the Elbow Lake project.
+In 2008, the Nature Conservancy of Canada (NCC) protected 1,136 acres (460 hectares) on the Frontenac Arch — known as the Elbow Lake project.
 The land is in the very heart of one of the critical acquisition zones identified in the Frontenac Arch Natural Area Conservation Plan.
-The property is situated between two existing core areas within the Natural Area — Frontenac Provincial Park (13,000 acres/5,621 hectares) and the Queen's University Biological Station (7,000 acres/2,382 hectares).
+The property is located between two existing core areas within the Natural Area.
+They are Frontenac Provincial Park (13,000 acres/5,621 hectares) and the Queen's University Biological Station (7,000 acres/2,382 hectares).

-The Elbow Lake property features rugged terrain characteristic of the Frontenac Arch, with high domed granite and metamorphic ridges, deep wooded valleys and lowland and shoreline wetlands, including beaver ponds, marshes and wooded swamp.
+The Elbow Lake property features rugged terrain that is typical of the Frontenac Arch.
+High, domed granite and metamorphic ridges, deep wooded valleys and lowland and shoreline wetlands, including beaver ponds, marshes and wooded swamp, can be found here.

-Forests are characteristic of the Frontenac Arch, and are dominated by:
+Forests are typical of the Frontenac Arch and are dominated by: